PATCHWORK: A Multipatch Infrastructure for Multiphysics/Multiscale/Multiframe Fluid Simulations

 A system of ``background coordinates" underlies the entire region being simulated.
 The locations and boundaries of all the patches are defined in terms of this system.
 It is always Cartesian, and its time coordinate is the universal time for all the patches' coordinate systems.
 Its purpose is both to serve as a reference for positions and to serve as a ``common language" for all patches to describe the locations of exchanged data.

-Individual patches can have any shape or size.
+Individual patches can have any shape or size, provided only that they fit within the background coordinate grid.
 They can be stationary relative to the background coordinates or move.
 Their internal coordinate systems and grids are entirely independent of all other patches' spatial coordinate systems and grids.
 It is convenient in many problems to divide the patches into two categories, ``global" and ``local".
 Frequently, one patch provides the great majority of boundary condition data for the other patches and occupies all or a large part of the problem volume.
 When that is the case, that patch is deemed ``global", and its reference frame is tied to the frame of the background coordinates.
 Its internal spatial coordinate system, however, can still be defined independently of the background coordinates.
-All the other patches are then considered to be ``local".
-Physics in whatever part of the problem volume falling under a local patch is controlled by that patch; when there is a global patch, its process is relieved of all responsibility for computing the time-dependence of the matter within such a covered region.
+Although it is often convenient to have a global patch, it is not a requirement of the system.
+Any patch not designated as ``global" is considered to be ``local".

-To make physical sense, there is one smoothly-varying spacetime for the entire problem volume.
-Its metric, however, can be expressed in terms of any of the specific coordinate systems.
-Transformations from one coordinate system to another adjust the metric elements accordingly.
+When two or more patches overlap in their spatial coverage, only one of them governs the dynamics within the overlap volume.
+We then speak of the ``active patch" updating the properties of the ``uncovered cells" and the ``inactive patch" containing the ``covered cells".
+If one patch is a local patch and the other is a global patch, the local patch is always the active one.
+If two or more local patches overlap, the user designates the hierarchy of activity in advance.
+As covered cells approach the patch boundary of the active patch, they become ghost cells for other cells in their patch that are already uncovered.
+At that point they are filled by interpolation from the active patch cells covering them.